Rajib-Mardi/CI-CD-with-Docker-Compose/README.md

 #### Project Description:

-Create and configure an EC2 Instance on AWS
+Create and configure an EC2 Instance on AWS.
-Install Docker on remote EC2 Instance and add docker to ec2-user group
+Install Docker on remote EC2 Instance and add docker to ec2-user group.
 * configure the security-group inbound rule in aws for jenkins IP to access the ec2-server and port no.  for java maven application.

-Create ssh key credentials for EC2 server on Jenkins username as ec2-user and password as pem file of inside contents  kind as SSH username with password
+Create ssh key credentials for EC2 server on Jenkins username as ec2-user and password as pem file of inside contents  kind as SSH username with password.
-* Install the  SSH agent plugin on Jenkins to  secure SSH key authentication
+* Install the  SSH agent plugin on Jenkins to  secure SSH key authentication.

-* Installed Docker-Compose on EC2 Instance user use the Docker compose curl command and make it executable  the docker compose
+* Installed Docker-Compose on EC2 Instance user use the Docker compose curl command and make it executable  the docker compose.

 ```
 sudo curl -L https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m) -o /usr/local/bin/docker-compose